1. False alarms — fatal to any monitoring

 In the Raw Edition you first define a time period that covers the times of the reboot.
 You can find out how to do this in the article on time periods.
 Then create a rule in each of the rule sets Notification period for hosts and Notification period for services for the affected hosts and select the previously-defined time period there.
 The second rule for the services is necessary so that any services that go to CRIT during this time do not trigger a notification.
 If problems occur within this time frame — and are also resolved within the same time frame — no notification will be triggered.

-In the Enterprise Editions there are regular scheduled downtimes for this purpose that you can set for any affected hosts.
+In the commercial editions there are regular scheduled downtimes for this purpose that you can set for any affected hosts.

-Tip: An alternative to creating downtimes for hosts, which we have already described in the chapter on scheduled downtimes, is the Recurring downtimes for hosts rule set in the Enterprise Editions.
+Tip: An alternative to creating downtimes for hosts, which we have already described in the chapter on scheduled downtimes, is the Recurring downtimes for hosts rule set in the commercial editions.
 This has the great advantage that hosts that are added to the monitoring later automatically receive these scheduled downtimes.

 8. Ignoring switched-off hosts